StudentLoans999/Python/DiscordBot.md

 + Player does !dogo command

-  _Initial Setup section_
     + Has !dogo been done in the channel "ready-set-go"?
       + **NO:** The Bot tells the player that they need to do !dogo in the channel "ready-set-go"
       + **YES:** Has !readysetgo been done already?
         + **NO:** The Bot tells the player that the game hasn't started yet, so !dogo won't do anything.
 Then it lets them know to do !readysetgo first
         + **YES:** Has the Bot said "Go" yet?
           + **NO:** Is the player who did !dogo, Eliminated?
             + **YES:** The Bot tells that player that they are already eliminated.
 (This should never run though, since being Eliminated makes a player not able to speak for the rest of the match.)
             + **NO:** The Bot tells the player that they went too early and now are eliminated for it
           + **YES:** The Bot makes players get the Waiting role (which makes them not able to speak temporarily while the next step in logic runs).
 Then the Bot tells the player that they were the fastest to do !dogo after "Go" appeared and that they have won this round.
 Then it sets the current round to be one higher and resets some other variables so that the next round can start without a hitch.
 Next, the Bot removes the Winners and Eliminated roles from the players so that the next round is fresh.
 After, the Bot removes the Waiting role from the players so that they can play in the next round.
 Finally, the Bot does the !readysetgo command itself which makes the game run another round

 + _Player does not do !dogo command after "Go" section_
   + Has "Go" been said by the Bot and no player has done !dogo?